-Pellets made from wood are highly absorbant compared to clay, and can take up to 500% of their own weight.
+Pellets made from wood are highly absorbant compared to clay, and can take more than 500% of their own weight (or even more in some cases).
 This means 1 lb of wood pellet cat litter will last you longer than 1 lb of clay litter, since the amount you will need to use is far less.

 The high absorbancy of wood also helps with smell, because the pellets quickly soaks up the cat’s urine and neutralizes its odour.
 Many cat owners also appreciate the natural scent from wood such as Pine.